microsoft/coyote/docs/_learn/specifications/liveness-checking.md

 The tester accepts a flag `--max-steps N`.
 Using this flag, you can say that the program is expected to execute around N steps.
 Executions substantially longer than N are treated as potential infinite executions.
 But what is a step and how does one estimate N?
 This can be done using a few iterations of the tester.
-For example, consider the sample program in the `CoyoteSamples` repository under `MachineExamples\Raft`.
+For example, consider the sample program in the [coyote-samples](https://github.com/microsoft/coyote-samples) repository under
+`StateMachineExamples\Raft`.
 Let's compile and test it as follows, setting N as 200:

 ```
 coyote test Binaries\Debug\Raft.dll -i 10 -parallel 4 -sch-portfolio -max-steps 200